Très Riches Heures du Duc de Berry: Stylistic analysis

 The Limbourg brothers had artistic freedom but worked within a framework of the religious didactic manuscript.
 Several artistic innovations by the Limbourg brothers can be noticed in the Très Riches Heures.
 In the October miniature, the study of light was momentous for Western painting (Cazelles and Rathofer 1988).
 People were shown reflected in the water, the earliest representation of this type of reflection known thus far.
 Miniature scenes had new informality, with no strong framing forms at the edges.
 This allowed for continuity beyond the frame of view to be vividly defined.
 The Limbourgs developed a more naturalistic mode of representation and developed portraiture of people and surroundings.
 Religious figures do not inhabit free open space and courtiers are framed by vegetation.
 This is reminiscent of a more classical representation (Longnon, Cazelles and Meiss 1969).
 Some conventions used by the Limbourgs, such as a diaper background or the portrayal of night, were influenced by artists such as Taddeo Gaddi.
 These conventions were transformed completely into the artist's unique interpretation (Longnon, Cazelles and Meiss 1969).

 Manion offers a stylistic analysis of the psalter specifically.
 The psalters offer a systematic program of illuminations corresponding to the individual psalms.
 These images are linked together, but are not in the numerical order of the psalter.
 This emphasizes the idea of the abbreviated psalter, where each psalm is illustrated once (Manion 1995).
 The miniatures are not modeled on any specific visual or literary precedence when compared with other fourteenth century psalters.
 The manuscript offers a literal interpretation of the words and lacks a selection of more personal prayers.
 This emphasizes the didactic use of the book of hours (Manion 1995).

+Restoration and exhibition

+In 2023, a process of conserving the manuscript was launched with the Centre de recherche et de restauration des musées de France.
+A preliminary study was carried out using ultraviolet, infrared and raking light photographs, as well as hyperspectral and microscopic imaging, in order to analyze the condition of the book but also to provide information on the stages of its creation.
+These initial analyses made it possible to note the poor condition of the 18th century binding.
+The first bifolia, consisting of the calendar pages, were disbound for conservation.

+This undertaking made it possible to present these bifolia flat for the first time at a major exhibition in 2025 at the Château de Chantilly, also bringing together the other books of hours of the Duke of Berry.